 Stampede at Hindu Procession Kills 200

 Stampedes are not uncommon at major Hindu religious festivals, which can attract millions of worshippers.
-Authorities are often unable to cope with the huge crowds.
+Authorities often are unable to cope with the huge crowds.

-Fifty-one pilgrims died in 1999 after a rope meant to channel worshippers snapped in a landslide at a Hindu shrine in southern India, while 50 people were killed in 1986 in a stampede in the northern town of Haridwar.
+Fifty-one pilgrims died in 1999 after a rope meant to channel worshippers snapped in a landslide at a Hindu shrine in southern India, and 50 people were killed in 1986 in a stampede in the northern town of Haridwar.